 What is bridging finance?

-Bridging finance is a type of borrowing used to ‘bridge a gap’ in funding.
+Bridging finance is a type of borrowing used to ‘bridge a gap’ in funding when monies are required quickly or where you cannot secure a conventional mortgage.
 Bridging loans are intended to be a short-term solution, and the term of a bridging loan can be anything from one day up to around 12 or 18 months.
 The exact term will depend on the lender and your circumstances, and some lenders may consider longer terms.

 Bridging loans are usually a type of secured loan – that means you will need to use an existing asset (usually a property) as security for the loan.